Joan Baez: First albums and 1960s breakthrough

-Her true professional career began at the 1959 Newport Folk Festival.
-Following that appearance, she recorded her first album for Vanguard, Joan Baez (1960), produced by Fred Hellerman of The Weavers, who produced many albums by folk artists.
-The collection of traditional folk ballads, blues, and laments sung to her own guitar accompaniment sold moderately well.
-It featured many popular Child Ballads of the day and was recorded in only four days in the ballroom of New York City's Manhattan Towers Hotel.
+Her true professional career began at the inaugural Newport Folk Festival in 1959.
+After that appearance, she recorded her first album for Vanguard, Joan Baez (1960).
+It was recorded in just four days in the ballroom of New York City's Manhattan Towers Hotel and was produced by Fred Hellerman of The Weavers, who produced many albums by folk artists.
+Its songs included traditional folk ballads, blues, and laments, including Child Ballads, sung to her own guitar accompaniment.
 The album also included "El Preso Numero Nueve", a song sung entirely in Spanish, which she would re-record in 1974 for inclusion on her Spanish-language album Gracias a la Vida.
+The album sold moderately well.

 She made her New York concert debut on November 5, 1960, at the 92nd Street Y and on November 11, 1961, Baez played her first major New York concert at a sold-out performance at Town Hall.
 Robert Shelton, folk critic of the New York Times, praised the concert, saying, "That superb soprano voice, as lustrous and rich as old gold, flowed purely all evening with a wondrous ease.
 Her singing (unwound) like a spool of satin."
 Years later when Baez thought back to that concert, she laughed, saying: "I remember in 1961 my manager sending me this newspaper (clipping) in the mail (which) read, 'Joan Baez Town Hall Concert, SRO.'
 I thought SRO meant 'sold right out.'
 I was so innocent of it all."

-Her second release, Joan Baez, Vol. 2 (1961), went "gold", as did Joan Baez in Concert, Part 1 (1962) and Joan Baez in Concert, Part 2 (1963).
+Her second release, Joan Baez, Vol. 2 (1961), went gold, as did Joan Baez in Concert, Part 1 (1962) and Joan Baez in Concert, Part 2 (1963).
 Like its immediate predecessor, Joan Baez, Vol. 2 contained strictly traditional material.
 Her two albums of live material, Joan Baez in Concert, Part 1 and its second counterpart were unique in that unlike most live albums, they contained only new songs rather than established favorites.
 It was Joan Baez in Concert, Part 2 that featured Baez's first-ever Dylan cover.

-From the early to mid 1960s, Baez emerged at the forefront of the American roots revival, where she introduced her audiences to the then-unknown Bob Dylan and was emulated by artists such as Judy Collins, Emmylou Harris, Joni Mitchell, and Bonnie Raitt.
+From the early to the mid-1960s, Baez emerged at the forefront of the American roots revival, where she introduced her audiences to the then-unknown Bob Dylan and was emulated by artists such as Judy Collins, Emmylou Harris, Joni Mitchell, and Bonnie Raitt.
 On November 23, 1962, Baez appeared on the cover of Time Magazine—a rare honor then for a musician.

-Though primarily an album artist, several of Baez's singles have charted, the first being her 1965 cover of Phil Ochs' "There but for Fortune", which became a mid-level chart hit in the U.S. and a top-ten single in the United Kingdom.
+Although primarily an album artist, several of Baez's singles have charted, the first being her 1965 cover of Phil Ochs' "There but for Fortune", which became a mid-level chart hit in the U.S. and Canada, and a top-ten single in the United Kingdom.